 "I focus on identifying my client's real needs.
 I assess which obstacles or barriers they’re facing in their flower purchasing process and how these are impacting their sales results.
 This allows me to leverage my knowledge and experience to find tangible, measurable improvements in the short term."

 Q: What is the most important part/component of importing products from Latam to the rest of the world?
-What is key to have in mind when it comes to this type of operation?
+What is the key to have in mind when it comes to this type of operation?

 Angela: